 We are subject to various federal, state and local environmental laws and regulations that govern our operations, including emissions and discharges into the environment, and the handling and disposal of hazardous and non-hazardous substances and wastes.
 Failure to comply with such laws and regulations could result in costs for corrective action, penalties or the imposition of other liabilities or restrictions.
 From time to time, we have incurred and are incurring costs and obligations for correcting environmental noncompliance matters.
+For example, portions of Tropicana Las Vegas are known to contain asbestos as well as other environmental conditions, which may include the presence of mold.
+The environmental conditions may require remediation in isolated areas.
+The extent of such potential conditions cannot be determined definitively.
 To date, none of these matters have had a material adverse effect on our business, financial condition or results of operations; however, there can be no assurance that such matters will not have such an effect in the future.

 We also are subject to laws and regulations that impose liability and clean-up responsibility for releases of hazardous substances into the environment.
 Under certain of these laws and regulations, a current or previous owner or operator of property may be liable for the costs of remediating contaminated soil or groundwater on or from its property, without regard to whether the owner or operator knew of, or caused, the contamination, as well as incur liability to third parties impacted by such contamination.
 The presence of contamination, or failure to remediate it properly, may adversely affect our ability to use, sell or rent property.
 Under our contractual arrangements with GLPI, including the Master Lease, we will generally be responsible for both past and future environmental liabilities associated with our gaming operations, notwithstanding ownership of the underlying real property having been transferred to GLPI.
 Furthermore, we are aware that there is or may have been soil or groundwater contamination at certain of our properties resulting from current or former operations.
+By way of further example, portions of Tropicana Las Vegas are known to contain asbestos as well as other environmental conditions, which may include the presence of mold.
+The environmental conditions may require remediation in isolated areas.
+The extent of such potential conditions cannot be determined definitely, and may result in additional expense in the event that additional or currently unknown conditions are detected.

 Additionally, certain of the gaming chips used at many gaming properties, including some of ours, have been found to contain some level of lead.
 Analysis by third parties has indicated the normal handling of the chips does not create a health hazard.
 We have disposed of a majority of these gaming chips.
 To date, none of these matters or other matters arising under environmental laws has had a material adverse effect on our business, financial condition, or results of operations; however, there can be no assurance that such matters will not have such an effect in the future.